jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 ```

 ### -Order
-For a non HTML control this is the position of the control in its group.
-HTML controls are have their own groups, and this is position the group in its section.
+For a non-HTML control this is the position of the control in its group.
+HTML controls have their own groups, and this is position the group in its section.

 ```yaml
 Type: Int32